apollo-elements/apollo-elements/packages/gluon/README.md

 ## 😎 Cool Tricks

 ### 🏦 Managing the Cache
 When defining components that issue graphql mutations, you may want to take control over how and when Apollo updates it's local cache.
-You can do this with the `onUpdate` property on elements that extend from `ApolloMutation`
+You can do this with the `updater` property on elements that extend from `ApolloMutation`

 ```js
 import gql from 'graphql-tag';